onedata/onedata-documentation/docs/user-guide/oneclient.md

 ![screen-oneclient-direct-proxy][]

-By default `oneclient` will automatically try to detect if it can access storage supporting user spaces directly.
-The storage access detection is performed on first `read` or `write` operation in given space, which may cause a brief increase of latency.
+By default, `oneclient` will automatically try to detect if it can access storage supporting user spaces directly.
+The storage access detection is performed on the first `read` or `write` operation in a given space, which may cause a brief increase in latency.

 > NOTE: Direct I/O mode should always be preferred if possible due to much
 > better performance and scalability, as all `read` and `write` operations go